hieutranCS/Spring-Boot-Project/spring-security/demo/README.md

 # Project Overview

 This is a bank application using spring boot security.
-There are three roles. <br>
+There are three roles: <br>
 Employee role is able to check on user account as well as edit and delete user information.<br>
 User role is able to create multiple bank accounts.
-They can deposit or withdraw money from the account.
-User also able to edit personal information.<br>
+They can deposit or withdraw money from the account, and able to edit personal information.<br>
 Admin role is able to add new employee, and delete or edit employee information.
 It also able to perform edit and delete on user account.

 # Tools and Technologies used: